ramazanima/web102_prework/README.md

 The following **optional** features are implemented:

 - [1] A search box where users can search for the name of a specific game; error handling and is implemented and the user is guided on next steps for error prevention
-- [2] For better user experience, the page layout is set to center with responsive elements
+- [2] For better user experience, the page layout is set to center with responsive elements and backgroun color, font sizes are customized

 ## Video Walkthrough